RafaelRosaSP/RafaelRosaSP/README.md

 I'm a Junior Programmer {backend, frontend}

-Courses 👨🏼‍🏫 - It's are technical courses on many technologies, such as PhP, Angular, Python, Git, PHP5, CSS and more

 Website 💻 - Working on it.

 🧑‍💻 I’m looking to collaborate on open source projects